ndaidong/vim/README.md

 Basic package may lack some features such as clipboard...
 If so, install `vim-gnome`, `vim-athena`... or your favorite variant instead.

 You may need `flake8` to run linting.
-Install it gloabaly or with virtual environment depend on your project.
+Install it globally or within virtual environment depending on your project.

 ```bash
 sudo pip3 install flake8